ysyk2021/managing-conflict-across-cultures-building-cross-cultural-bridges-and-respecting-differences/src/chapter-1-2.md

-Chapter 1: Introduction: The Benefits and Challenges of Building Cross-Cultural Bridges
+The Benefits and Challenges of Building Cross-Cultural Bridges
 =======================================================================================

 In our increasingly globalized world, individuals from different cultural backgrounds are interacting more frequently in work and social settings.
 While this presents many opportunities for collaboration and growth, it also brings challenges related to cultural differences and potential conflicts.
 In this chapter, we will explore the benefits and challenges of building cross-cultural bridges.